-Control plane independent (C) bit for BFD instances speaking to a reflector BFD session MUST work accordingly to [RFC5880].
-Reflector BFD session also MUST work accordingly to [RFC5880].
+Control plane independent (C) bit for BFD instances speaking to a reflector BFD session MUST work according to [RFC5880].
+Reflector BFD session also MUST work according to [RFC5880].
 Specifically, if reflector BFD session implementation does not share fate with control plane, then response BFD control packets transmitted MUST have control plane independent (C) bit set.
 If reflector BFD session implementation shares fate with control plane, then response BFD control packets transmitted MUST NOT have control plane independent (C) bit set.

-8.7.
-Additional Initiator Behavior

-- o If initiator receives valid BFD control packet in response to transmitted BFD control packet, then initiator SHOULD conclude that packet reached intended target. - o How many repeated absence of response should make initiator consider loss of reachability, and what action would be triggered as result are outside the scope of this specification. - o Relating to above bullet item, it is critical for an implementation to understand the latency to/from reflector BFD session on target node.
-In other words, for very first BFD control packet transmitted, an implementation MUST NOT expect response BFD control packet to be received for time equivalent to sum of latencies: initiator node to target node and target node back to initiator node.

-8.8.
-Additional Responder Behavior
+- 8.7.
+Additional Initiator Behavior - o If initiator receives valid BFD control packet in response to transmitted BFD control packet, then initiator SHOULD conclude that packet reached intended target. - o When a sufficient number of BFD control packets have not arrived as they should, the initiator could declare loss of reachability.
+The criteria for declaring loss of reachability and the action that would be triggered as a result are outside the scope of this specification. - o Relating to above bullet item, it is critical for an implementation to understand the latency to/from reflector BFD session on target node.
+In other words, for very first BFD control packet transmitted, an implementation MUST NOT expect response BFD control packet to be received for time equivalent to sum of latencies: initiator node to target node and target node back to initiator node. - 8.8.
+Additional Responder Behavior - o BFD control packets transmitted by a reflector BFD session MUST have "Required Min RX Interval" set to a value which reflects how many incoming control packets this reflector BFD session can handle.
+Responder can control how fast initiators will be sending

-o BFD control packets transmitted by a reflector BFD session MUST have "Required Min RX Interval" set to a value which reflects how many incoming control packets this reflector BFD session can handle.
-Responder can control how fast initiators will be sending BFD control packets to self by ensuring "Required Min RX Interval" reflects a value based on current load.
+BFD control packets to self by ensuring "Required Min RX Interval" reflects a value based on current load.

-o If a reflector BFD session wishes to communicate to some or all initiators that monitored BFD target identifier is "temporary out of service", then BFD control packets with "state" set to ADMINDOWN are sent to those initiators.
+- If a reflector BFD session wishes to communicate to some or all 0 initiators that monitored BFD target identifier is "temporarily out of service", then BFD control packets with "state" set to ADMINDOWN are sent to those initiators.
 Initiators, upon reception of such packets, MUST NOT conclude loss of reachability to corresponding BFD target identifier, and MUST back off packet transmission interval to corresponding BFD target identifier an interval no faster than 1 second.
-If a reflector BFD session is generating a response BFD control packet for BFD target identifier that is in service, then "state" in response BFD control packets MUST be set to UP.

-9. Partial Reachability Validations
+If a reflector BFD session is generating a response BFD control packet for BFD target identifier that is in service, then "state" in response BFD control packets MUST be set to UP. - 9.
+Partial Reachability Validations